A rhizomatic approach to business (part 1)

 These are all good questions to ask yourself.

-This approach goes against common entrepreneurial advice like “focus on one thing” or “keep the main thing, the main thing” as some guru would say.
+This approach goes against common entrepreneurial advice like “focus on one thing” or “keep the main thing, the main thing” as some gurus would say.
 But, it works better for me because I’m a starter: I like to build things.

 To use the botanic reference again, it also ensures that I’m not growing useless weeds, but I’m growing useful roots.
 In doing so, it de-risks your business because if you have multiple roots, even if you cut one root, your plant, and your business, will still be alive.